ACannamela/Realms/Omnibus.md

 of the Arbitration Committee.
-Event Holders who have a history of disregarding reports of rules violations, or who do not address especially serious reports may face penalties including, but not limited to, temporary loss of EH status, un-backing of that EH’s magic item(s), revocation of an event’s legal status, and/or being banned from holding future events.
+Event Holders who have a history of disregarding reports of rules violations, or who do not address especially serious reports may face penalties including, but not limited to, temporary loss of EH status, un-backing of that EH's magic item(s), revocation of an event's legal status, and/or being banned from holding future events.

 Reports of rules violations to be submitted after the conclusion of an event